 Firstly, we will consider how the heterogeneity of individuals can tie in with these methods.
 In general, in our econometrics up to this point, we have been content to estimate an average parameter-for example $\hat{\beta}$ estimated by OLS, or some other type of average treatment effect-however we have not thought too far beyond these average responses.
 At times, the average effect of a reform may be truly what we would like to know.
 However other times, it certainly won't be.
 For example, consider a program targeted to schooling outcomes.
-If a large average treatment effect is driven only by those with very high test scores, we may consider that the program is actually not doing a good job in addresing problems in the true population of interest, such as children at risk of not progressing, or learning key skills.
-Indeed, we may be particularly interested with just a certain group of the population, such as those in the bottom half or bottom quartile of schooling outcomes, if we are aiming to avoid particularly poor results.
-In any case, and in general, there are certainly considerations of equality which remain hidden when an average treatment effect is reported.
+If a large average treatment effect is driven

-1It is interesting to think of the parallel between economics and the natural sciences in this case.
+&lt;sup>1It is interesting to think of the parallel between economics and the natural sciences in this case.
 When something is demonstrated in a laboratory in the natural sciences, typically it is done so under standardised conditions (such as "Standard Temperature and Conditions" (STC).
 In this sense, external validity is not important, as these conditions can be replicated anywhere, and the validity of the result can then be proved.
 In development economics, there is no such thing as STC!
 The local conditions and institutions in one country, region, village etc., do not exist in other places.
-As such, a positive result in one circumstance, while at least providing proof of concept, tells us very little about what would actually happen were the same policy to be implemented in a different context.
+As such, a positive result in one circumstance, while at least providing proof of concept, tells us very little about what would actually happen were the same policy to be implmented in a different context.